Leith Theatre

 Current situation

-Since taking over the building Leith Theatre Trust has undertaken an incremental approach to the development of the organisation and the refurbishment of the building.
+Since taking over the building, Leith Theatre Trust has undertaken an incremental approach to the development of the organisation and the refurbishment of the building.
 Initial grant funding from the Architectural Heritage Fund, the National Lottery Heritage Fund and Edinburgh Council saw strategic work begin: appointing an executive director (now chief executive); initiating a feasibility study and beginning electrical capacity works; and bringing power to the building via the stage.
-The council pledged £1m in funding for the theatre, to be drawn down in stages.
+The council pledged £1m in funding for the theatre, all of which has been drawn down throughout 2019-2024 for development and investigative works.

 In May 2020, Leith Theatre Trust was awarded a Theatres Trust Theatres at Risk Capacity Building Programme grant of £11,000 to support mentoring and skills training, and a package of consultancy work to increase knowledge within the team and to strengthen Leith Theatre’s position as a viable theatre and cultural business going forward.
 A new chair of the board was appointed in summer 2022 to play a pivotal role in supporting the chief executive as the organisation develops and moves forward in this next phase of development.

-Throughout 2023 as part of due diligence towards securing the building’s future, Leith Theatre Trust managed ongoing investigative and repair works, mainly in the main auditorium.
-The focus of this work, which is still ongoing, is to get the building wind and watertight and to carry out first stage repairs due to water damage.
+Throughout 2023, as part of due diligence towards securing the building’s future, Leith Theatre Trust managed ongoing investigative and repair works, mainly in the main auditorium.
+The focus of this work, was to make the building wind and watertight and to carry out first stage repairs due to water damage.

-The legal work to establish a new long lease is currently underway with the hope of this being realised in 2024.
-This is an important step forward as it brings security to the ownership arrangements and will support its fundraising plans and long-term ambitions for the much-needed capital refurbishment required to open permanently as a full-time cultural venue.
-Further extensive building fabric repairs, heating and toilets are all critical to obtaining a permanent licence for the venue in the future.
-The funding for these works is yet to be secured, but Leith Theatre Trust is now investment-ready and looking towards making the improvements needed to transform the building.
+The legal work to establish a new long lease is nearing completion and due to be signed early in 2025, bringing security to the ownership arrangements.
+Most importantly this will support its fundraising plans and long-term ambitions for the much-needed capital refurbishment required to open permanently as a full-time cultural venue.
+Leith Theatre Trust is now investment-ready and is exploring funding options that will enable it to make the improvements needed to transform the building.

 Theatres Trust will continue to support Leith Theatre Trust as it grows in strength and capacity, helping the team achieve the ambition to restore and fully reopen the theatre as a thriving cultural asset for the local community.